-The best gaming deals - February 2017
+The best gaming deals - May 2017

 We've got a mighty fine bunch of gaming deal here.

-And there's no better time to pick up a console on the cheap to wile away those cold winter nights with some of this generations best blockbuster games.
+And there's no better time to pick up a console on the cheap to wile away the Summer nights with some of this generations best blockbuster games.

 There are great deals going on for both Sony PlayStation and Microsoft Xbox consoles bundled together with some of the latest, and greatest games on those systems plus sweet discounts on a load of games on every platform.